 The humble sign up sheet

 It might be old hat, but a simple sign up sheet is often one of the most effective ways of getting email addresses from many people in a short amount of time.
-Just get people to jot down their email while having a friendly chat at the school gates and you’ll start to see if fill up straight away.
+Just get people to jot down their email while having a friendly chat at the school gates and you’ll start to see it fill up straight away.

-Don’t worry the little things
+Don’t worry about the little things

-You might find that some people are reluctant to join Classlist no matter how hard you try, don’t worry.
+You might find that some people are reluctant to join Classlist no matter how hard you try; don’t worry.
 Focus your attention on those who are happy to join and more often than not the final few will join up anyway.
 You can invite people at any time, and there’s no rush, some people just need to go at their own pace.